-When a WLAN AP port is configured for WPA2-PSK security, operators must use the wpa-passphrase command to configure a pre-shared secret pass phrase that is used by clients to connect to the AP.
+When a WLAN port is configured for WPA2-PSK security, operators must use the wpa-passphrase command to configure a pre-shared secret passphrase that is used by clients to connect to the AP.

-When a WLAN AP port is configured for WPA2-Enterprise security, operators must configure a RADIUS policy under the config>system>security>dot1x context in the CLI.
-For information about configuring a RADIUS policy in this context, refer to the "Dot1x Commands" section in the 7450 ESS, 7750 SR, 7950 XRS, and VSR System Management Guide.
-The dot1x RADIUS policy ID used to configure the RADIUS policy above is then configured on the WLAN AP port using the config>port>wlan>access-point> dot1x>radius-plcy command.
+When the WLAN AP port is configured for WPA2-Enterprise security, operators must configure a RADIUS policy under the config>system>security>dot1x context in the CLI.
+For information about configuring a RADIUS policy in this context, refer to the 7450 ESS, 7750 SR, 7950 XRS, and VSR System Management Guide.
+The dot1x RADIUS policy ID used to configure the RADIUS policy is then configured on the WLAN AP port using the config>port>wlan>access-point> dot1x>radius-plcy command.

-The retry and timeout commands in the config>system>security>dot1x context are ignored by the WLAN AP port.
-Instead, the retry count is set to 3 and the timeout value is set to 5 s so that the node will retry each server four times before moving on to the next server if multiple servers are configured.
+The retry and timeout commands in the config>system>security>dot1x> radius-plcy context are ignored by the WLAN AP port.
+Instead, the retry count is set to 3 and the timeout value is set to 5 s so that the node will try each server four times before moving on to the next server if multiple servers are configured.